DoctorKhan/best_practices/README.md

 Maintain four branches: red, green, main, release.
 Red and green are deployed to the development machine, main is deployed to staging, and release to production machine.

 1. **Deployment**
+   - The red branch
+      - should be deployed to the development machine (your local machine).
+      - It should always fail some unit tests.
+      - Commit broken code to the red branch liberally, each day.
+This ensures transparency.
-   - The red branch should be deployed to the development machine (your local machine).
-It should always fail some unit tests.
-Once all unit tests pass, merge it into the green branch squashing all commits.
+      - Once all unit tests pass, merge it into the green branch squashing all commits.
-   - The green branch should be deployed to the development machine (your local machine).
-It should always pass all unit tests.
-Once it passes all integration tests, merge it into the main branch squashing all commits.
+   - The green branch
+      - should be deployed to the development machine (your local machine).
+      - It should always pass all unit tests.
+      - Once it passes all integration tests, merge it into the main branch squashing all commits.
-   - The main branch should be deployed to the staging machine.
-Once it passes all alpha and beta tests, it should be merged into a release branch.
+   - The main branch
+      - should be deployed to the staging machine.
+      - Once it passes all alpha and beta tests, it should be merged into a release branch.
       - The release branch should be deployed to the production machine.
-   - Do not push to release.
+   - Do not push to release branch.
 Always do a pull request for the release.
-Perhaps do a pull request to main as well, depending on your manager.
+   - Perhaps do a pull request to main as well, depending on your manager.
 2. **Tools**
    - Use tools like SCP, rsync, Heroku, GitHub Actions, Puppet, or other DevOps systems for continuous deployment.